Adelost/entity-component-systems-study/README.md

 ## Abstract

 - **Context:** An Entity Component System (ECS) is an architecture pattern most commonly used in games.
-An entity represents a discernible element within the game world and is made up of a combination of modular components that determines the entity’s overall behaviour.
+An entity represents a discernible element within the game world and is made up of a combination of modular components that determines the entity’s overall behavior.
 ECSs can be further divided into Object-Centric and Component-Centric.

-- **Objectives:** This study investigates optimization strategies in allocating and accessing components in a component-centric ECS and aims to provide a general guideline to anyone interested in choosing from or implementing such a system.
+- **Objectives:** This study investigates optimization strategies in allocating and accessing components in a component-centric ECS and aims to provide a guideline to anyone interested in choosing from or implementing such a system.
 It also provides an overview of the history and terminology of ECS.

 - **Methods:** A number of sources and articles on ECS are investigated.
-The object system of each ECS is broken down and into a series of data structures of increasing complexity and representative of the allocation and accesspattern of each implementation.
+The object system of each ECS is broken down and into a series of data structures of increasing complexity and representative of the allocation and access pattern of each implementation.
 These are then compared with regards to allocation speed, access speed and memory consumption, using a basic array data structure as a baseline for comparison.

 - **Results:** A number of data structures useful in an ECS are presented and the result of each data structure with regards to allocation and access are measured.
 Data structures using custom memory allocation proved to have a substantial improvement on allocation and deallocation performance.
 Only a moderate impact of access time was measured between the data structures of high-complexity, and data structures of low complexity.